 Blue Earth Consultants, a Division of ERG, is supporting Island Conservation with the recruitment of a new staff member and design of a strategic planning process.
 This includes developing a job description informed by staff interviews, posting the job description on strategic websites, conducting applicant phone interviews, organizing in-person interviews, corresponding with applicants, and maintaining regular communication with Island Conservation staff.
 To inform the strategic planning process, Blue Earth Consultants will coordinate meetings and engagement to seek input from Island Conservation staff and the Board of Directors.
 Blue Earth Consultants will develop a final written document and PowerPoint outlining a strategic planning process for Island Conservation to implement in 2017-2018.

-As the implementing partner of Coastal Quest, Blue Earth Consultants, a Division of ERG, is assisting California Ocean Protection Council (OPC) with building capacity of the 14 California Marine Protected Area (MPA) Community Collaboratives that form the MPA Collaborative Network.
-This includes working with OPC and other key stakeholders to plan and coordinate a statewide forum, developing a network charter, and administering a small grants program for OPC allocated to each of the 14 MPA Community Collaboratives.
-The coordination of the small grants program consists of working with a grant review committee to develop a request for proposals, performing outreach focused on skill-building to each of the 14 MPA Community Collaboratives, reviewing and awarding grants, documenting lessons learned from grants, and performing monitoring and evaluation throughout the grant-making process.
+As the implementing partner of Coastal Quest, Blue Earth Consultants, a Division of ERG, is assisting OPC with building capacity of the 14 California Marine Protected Area (MPA) Collaboratives that form the MPA Collaborative Network.
+This includes working with OPC and other key state and federal partners and local stakeholders to plan and coordinate a statewide forum, developing a network charter, and administering a small grants program for OPC that supports each of the 14 MPA Collaboratives.
+The coordination of the small grants program consists of working with a state-appointed grant review committee to develop a request for proposals, performing outreach focused on skill-building to each of the 14 MPA Collaboratives, reviewing and awarding grants, documenting lessons learned from grants, and performing monitoring and evaluation throughout the grant-making process.
 Grants awarded will focus on improving management, raising awareness, and increase funding to support and implement local community MPA programs.

 Blue Earth Consultants is assisting the Gordon and Betty Moore Foundation (Moore Foundation) in understanding strategies and best practices for large-scale foundation exits.
 We are documenting best practices, challenges, and lessons learned in the Moore Foundation’s past, ongoing, and potential exits, including in-depth case study research of two initiatives that have or are in the process of exiting: the Betty Irene Moore Nursing Initiative (BIMNI) and the Wild Salmon Ecosystems Initiative (WSEI).
 We are also reviewing and identifying best practices for exits from other foundations; identifying and developing recommendations for exit principles; and sharing findings with other funders through presentations and publicly disseminated products.
 To inform the recommendations, Blue Earth Consultants will conduct a literature review of internal Moore Foundation documents related to exits, as well as other key literature in the field on exit best practices, and qualitative interviews with Moore Foundation staff, key partners of BIMNI and WSEI, and other funders.
 Blue Earth Consultants will also develop abstracts to present at conferences and convene a group of funders at a national workshop or conference to share research findings and engage other funders in thinking about exit best practices.